Average SAT Scores by State 2026: Complete Rankings for All 50 States + DC

 Comprehensive analysis of average SAT scores for all 50 states plus Washington D.C. in 2026.
 Includes state rankings, participation rates, regional patterns, and expert interpretation of what these numbers mean for your college planning from SATHELP24x7.com.

-Understanding how SAT performance varies by state provides crucial context for your own scores.
-This comprehensive guide from SATHELP24x7.com analyzes average SAT scores across all 50 states plus Washington D.C. for the 2026 testing cycle, revealing significant geographic variations driven by participation rates, educational policies, and demographic factors.
-Whether you're benchmarking your performance, researching college admissions competitiveness, or analyzing educational trends, this state-by-state breakdown provides the complete data you need.
+Understanding how SAT performance varies by state provides crucial context for benchmarking your own scores and strategizing your college applications.
+This comprehensive guide from SATHELP24×7 analyzes average SAT scores across all 50 states and Washington D.C. for 2026, revealing significant geographic variations driven by participation rates, educational policies, and demographic factors.

-What you'll discover: Complete average SAT scores for every state, participation rate impact on state averages, regional trends and patterns, how your state compares nationally, and what these numbers mean for your college admissions strategy.
-This data-driven analysis goes beyond raw numbers to explain why states differ and what that means for students.
+What you'll discover: Complete average SAT scores for every state, how participation rates affect state averages, regional trends and patterns, where your state ranks nationally, and what these numbers mean strategically for your college admissions approach.
+This data-driven analysis goes far beyond raw numbers to explain why states differ significantly and what that means for your test preparation and applications.

-DATA NOTE: Complete 2026 SAT score data will be released by the College Board in fall 2026 after testing cycles conclude.
-This guide uses the most recent available data (2024-2025 testing cycle) as a baseline with analysis of expected 2026 trends.
-All data should be verified with official College Board reports when published.
+⏰ Data Availability Note: Complete 2026 SAT score data will be released by the College Board in fall 2026 after testing cycles conclude.
+This guide uses the most recent available data (2024-2025 testing cycle) as a reliable baseline with analysis of expected 2026 trends.
+All data should be verified with official College Board reports when they are published.
 State averages reflect only students who took the SAT and vary significantly based on participation rates.
+Always verify current data on the College Board's official website.

 National SAT Score Overview for 2026

-Complete SAT Score Rankings: All 50 States + D.C.
+Complete SAT Score Rankings: All 50 States + Washington D.C.

-Rank State Average Total Score ERW Score Math Score Participation Rate
+Rank State Total Score ERW Score Math Score Participation %

 1 Massachusetts 1153 584 569 80%